The Fruits of Yggdrasil

 Yggdrasil Guest Lodge

-The Guest Lodge is the first fruit to unexpectedly fall from the tree.
+The Guest Lodge is the first pod to unexpectedly fall from the tree.
 Why unexpectedly?
-Because it was not planned and, like all unforeseen events, it swept me away towards a new shore of invitation.
-Yggdrasil Guest Lodge is both a fruit of the covid disruptions and a germinating seed of the future.
+Because it was not planned as such and, like all unforeseen events, it swept me away towards a new shore of invitation.
+Yggdrasil Guest Lodge is both a produce of the covid disruptions and a germinating seed of the future.

-Early 2020, the renovation of the property converting the farm buildings into a retreat centre was finished.
+Early 2020, the renovation of the property converting the farm buildings into an educational retreat centre was finished.
 The first guest had just arrived for a month-long retreat when we were suddenly rammed into lockdown.
-All the projects flowing from the vision that brought me to Denmark to put down roots on Bornholm vanished in the uncertainties of the pandemic.
+All the projects flowing from the vision that brought me to Denmark suddenly vanished in the uncertainties of the pandemic.
 I immediately sensed that this was a tipping moment, a wake-up call for humanity, and that there would be no going back to business as usual.
 So, how was I going to reorient myself?
-How was I going to move through the cycles of order (my original vision), disorder (the covid) and re-order (the new waiting to emerge)?
+How was I going to move through the cycles of order (my original vision), disorder (the covid) and reorder (the new waiting to emerge)?
 What did I need to let go of so as to welcome the unknown with fresh eyes?
-The re-orientation was all the more urgent since I was not entitled to any of the covid relief funds that might have kept me hibernating waiting for better days.
+The reorientation was all the more urgent since I was not entitled to any of the covid relief funds that might have kept me complacently hibernating, waiting for better days.

 All this wasn’t without its challenges.
-The layout of the guest lodge did not meet the social distancing regulations and I had to find a way of holding an open house that respected the basics of a safe bubble able to accommodate diversity of opinions and habits, notwithstanding many people’s frustrations at being limited by imaginary boundaries of fear and shame.
-It was a wonderful practice for learning to articulate love and responsibility: my deep desire to care for people and give them a meaningful experience whilst providing this care from a place of collective responsibility.
+The layout of the guest lodge did not meet the social distancing regulations and I had to find a way of holding an open house that respected the basics of a safe bubble whilst accommodating a diversity of opinions and habits, notwithstanding the frustration at being controlled by waves of fear and shame.
+It was a wonderful practice for learning to articulate love and responsibility: my deep desire to care for people and give them a meaningful experience whilst providing appropriate care in a collectively challenged context.
 I could not have asked for a better training ground.

 Bit by bit, guest by guest, drama by drama, I polished my emerging vision to integrate the principles of sustainability and community life that I value.
-How could I draw of these principles in terms of managing the property, tending to our basic needs and reimagining the local economy?
+How could I draw on these principles in terms of managing the property, tending to our basic needs and reimagining the local economy?
 In many respects, it was a practice of radical simplification stripping away the superfluous to reveal what is of essence so as to live a fulfilling and meaningful life, even in terms of leisure and entertainment.
-The chaos of the pandemic eventually gave birth to an eco-friendly guesthouse proudly holding a recognised sustainability certificate.
+The chaos of the pandemic eventually gave birth to an eco-friendly guesthouse which quickly achieved a recognised sustainability certificate.

 The Dilemma of Responsible Tourism

-Paradoxically, tourism is far from being a sustainable activity and the impact of mass tourism on Bornholm, mostly coming from the cruise ships regularly pouring out visitors hungry for entertainment, always puts a huge strain on the island that we have to bear collectively with a welcoming smile on our faces.
+Paradoxically, tourism is far from being a sustainable activity and the impact of mass tourism on Bornholm, mostly coming from the cruise ships regularly pouring out visitors hungry for entertainment, always puts a huge strain on the island.
+We bear the tension collectively with a welcoming smile on our faces.
 I don’t think we have to give up entirely on tourism, particularly when it is, despite the burdens, an important source of income.
 At least not for now.
-Nonetheless we are invited to bring more awareness to the sector of tourism and creatively imagine how we can bring in sustainability and live in harmony and balance without squandering the resources available or destroying nature’s gifts and the cultural inheritance spread across the island.
+Nonetheless we are invited to bring more awareness to the sector of tourism and the pernicious effects of what is now recognised as overtourism.
+For this we can draw on our resourcefulness to creatively imagine ways of maintaining harmony and balance without squandering the resources available or destroying nature’s gifts and the cultural inheritance spread across the island.

 This is what I am practicing, at my scale, at Yggdrasil Guest Lodge.
 For instance, I only use eco-friendly products for cleaning and I make all meals from locally sourced products.
 When I shop, I look at the provenance of goods favouring short circuits of Danish products, extending, when needed, to nearby European goods, grateful for the abundance of what is available on the island, grateful also for the education that enables me to purchase in a responsible way.
 Finally, I work exclusively with ethical businesses both in terms of products and services, the first choice always being local businesses and then Danish companies.